 What is Affordable Housing?

 "Affordable housing" is defined or determined by State law and not by a personal opinion of what is affordable.
-Generally, Connecticut law encourages development of “affordable housing” priced so that households which earn 80% or less of the applicable median income (the lesser as between the state or area median income), will spend no more than 30% of their annual income on housing.
+Generally, Connecticut law encourages development of “affordable housing” priced so that households which earn 80% or less of the applicable median income (the lesser as between the state or area median income (AMI)), will spend no more than 30% of their annual income on housing.
 Adjustments are made for the percentage of the applicable median income earned by the household, household size, housing type/unit size, etc.

 Housing is deemed affordable per state statute if it is: